Visitor Visa

 UKVI produces a guide to the required supporting documents for visitors.

-Visitors should provide documents that demonstrate the immigration requirements are satisfied – see above: ‘What are the immigration requirements for visitors?’
+Visitors should prepare documents that demonstrate the immigration requirements are satisfied – see above: ‘What are the immigration requirements for visitors?’
 These will differ depending on the nature and purpose of the trip.

 Visa nationals must submit these documents in their visa application.
 Non-visa nationals seeking visitor permission at the UK port of entry should carry them in their hand luggage in case any need to be shown to a Border Officer on arrival.